 You will also take the PSAT in October at Stuart.
 Note that the school registers all sophomores and juniors for this test, for which you do not need to prepare.
 You’ll receive your test results in December and can use this information to set appropriate goals.

 In addition to taking the PSAT again in October (this time also used as the National Merit Scholarship Qualifying Test), you should plan to take a practice ACT and decide which test is best suited for you.
-Visit colleges to attend information sessions and tours (either in person or virtually) in order to learn more about the many options available to you and see what you like and do not like in a college campus.
+Visit colleges to attend information sessions and tours (preferably in person) in order to learn more about the many options available to you and see what you like and do not like in a college campus.
 By the end of this year, in consultation with your college counselor, you’ll also decide which two teachers you’d like to ask to write recommendations for you.

-Summer Before Grade 12: Well equipped to navigate the ins and outs of applying to colleges, your rising senior summer begins with an essay writing workshop to help you tell your story to colleges and get you on your way to completing this component of your application.
+Well equipped to navigate the ins and outs of applying to colleges, your rising senior summer begins with an essay writing workshop to help you tell your story to colleges and get you on your way to completing this component of your application.
 Over the summer, you should continue to explore colleges and build your list, complete any remaining standardized testing, work on your application, and begin interviewing at colleges that offer the opportunity.
 Your college counselor is available throughout the summer to advise you through your process.